anngroong/podcasts/content/episode/517-jd-vance-visit-armenia-yerevan-tsitsernakaberd-armenian-genocide-autocorrect-diplomacy-staffer-error-tripp-zangezur-corridor-us-stake-small-nuclear-reactor-smr-peaceful-nuclear-cooperation-firebird-ai-factory-drones-church-silence-baku-aliyev.md

 +++
 Date = 2026-02-15T11:00:00-08:00
-upcoming = true # set to true if you want this to be listed as upcoming, etc, etc

 title = "JD Vance in Armenia and Azerbaijan | Ep 517, Feb 15, 2026"
 subtitle = "Conversations on Groong - Feb 15, 2026"